City-of-Helsinki/drupal-module-helfi-api-base/documentation/api-accounts.md

 This can be used to:
  - Ensure that API users always retain the same credentials, i.e. it creates any missing accounts and then force resets the password
- - Store API credentials for other projects
+ - Store external API credentials

 ## Managing local API accounts